Premier Manager 98

-Premier Manager 98 is a football management simulation game, released for the PC in 1997 and the PlayStation the following year.
+Premier Manager 98 is a football management simulation video game released for the PC in 1997 and the PlayStation the following year.
 It was developed by Dinamic Multimedia and published by Gremlin Interactive.
-It is the firth game in the Premier Manager series.
+It is the fifth game in the Premier Manager series.

 Gameplay

 Premier Manager 98 is a football management simulation game that puts the player in charge of a team of their choice from the top four English divisions (Premier League to the third division, as it was known at the time) from the 1997–98 season.
-Players are responsible for team selection, tactics, training, player transfers and limited financial direction (setting the ticket price and allocating funds to various area's of the clubs operations).
+Players are responsible for team selection, tactics, training, player transfers, and limited financial direction, for example setting the ticket price and allocating funds to various areas of the club's operations.
 The game progresses on a week-to-week basis, pausing to allow players to make decisions and to watch matches.

-The game offers two different modes, 'Arcade' in which allows players to control a club of their choosing, and 'Simulation' mode, in which players take on a vacant job in the lower leagues and can work their way up to manage a bigger club.
+The game offers two different modes: Arcade in which allows players to control a club of their choosing, and Simulation mode in which players take on a vacant job in the lower leagues and can work their way up to manage a bigger club.
 In-game highlights use the same engine as for Gremlin's 1997 release Actua Soccer 2, with Barry Davies again providing commentary as he did in that release.
 The game is playable with the PlayStation Mouse accessory.